 Fathers of newborn children can use additional maternity leave, starting on the 71st day after birth and lasting up to 6 months that mothers do not use and transfer to them.

 Employees can take a paid sick leave for no more than 3 years for a single illness.
 After taking sick leave for 6 months, employees are subject to sick leave review conducted by the Institute for Health Insurance.
-Employers to pay compensation equal to 70% of the employee’s average salary in the last 6 months for the first 42 days of sick leave.
+For the first 42 days of sick leave, employers pay compensation equal to 70% of the employee’s average salary over the last 6 months.
 After 42 days, compensation is paid by the Institute for Health Insurance.

 Parental leave starts after maternity leave ends and can be taken for 4 months for the first and second child or 15 months for twins, the third and every subsequent child by each parent.